ethyca/fides/docs/fides/docs/tutorial.md

 ## Applying Manifest Files

 Once you've finished writing your manifest files, it's time to apply them to the server.
 This is done with a single `fidesctl` command that handles both creating _and_ updating resources.
-If a resource with the same type and fidesKey already exists, that resource will be updated if a change has been made.
+If a resource with the same type and fides_key already exists, that resource will be updated if a change has been made.

 If we assume the same directory name as before for where our manifests are located, the command would be: